weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ## Introduction

-Weave Flux enables every developer on your team to push changes to a Kubernetes cluster as simply as a `git push`, while maintaining best practice of version controlling all of the cluster configuration (Kubernetes manifests) as you go by automatically modifying the manifests to include new versions.
+Weave Flux enables every developer on your team to push changes to a Kubernetes cluster as simply as a `git push`, while maintaining best practices in version controlling all of the cluster configuration (Kubernetes manifests) as you go by automatically modifying the manifests to include new versions.

-It interacts with three things:
+Continuous Delivery with Weave Flux interacts with the folloiwng three things:

-1. Your container registry, where typically your CI system (or something/someone else) pushes or builds container images.
+**1.** Your container registry, where typically your CI system (or something/someone else) pushes or builds container images.
-1. Your version control system, where you store your Kubernetes manifests.
+**2.** Your version control system, where you store your Kubernetes manifests.
-1. Your Kubernetes deployment, where you run a Flux agent (`fluxd`), in order to do the deployments (releases).
+**3.** Your Kubernetes deployment, where you run a Flux agent (`fluxd`), in order to do the deployments (releases).

 It does this by:

-1. Watching a container image registry for changes.
+**1.** Watching a container image registry for changes.
-1. When a new image arrives, consulting its deployment policy, which for each service (container image) can either be "manual" or "automatic".
+**2.** When a new image arrives, consulting its deployment policy, which for each service (container image) can either be "manual" or "automatic".
 This policy can be modified by running `fluxctl automate`.
-1. If it's configured to automatically deploy a change, it proceeds immediately.
+**3.** If it's configured to automatically deploy a change, it proceeds immediately.
 If not, it waits for the user to run `fluxctl release`.
-1. When doing a release, it clones the latest version of the Kubernetes manifests from version control, updates the manifest for the new image, makes a commit and pushes the change back to version control.
+**4.** When doing a release, fluxy clones the latest version of the Kubernetes manifests from version control, updates the manifest for the new image, makes a commit and pushes the change back to version control.
 It then applies the change to your cluster.

 This automates an otherwise manual and error-prone two-step process of updating the Kubernetes manifest in version control and applying the changes to the cluster.

-In this tutorial, we will put ourselves in the position of a developer on a devops team, and watch a code change go from code on their laptop to code in version control, through the CI system which builds a container image and pushes it to the registry, at which point Flux takes over and, because the service was configured to automatically deploy with `fluxctl automate`, automatically modify the Kubernetes manifest in version control and also deploy the change to the user's cluster.
+In this tutorial, you will put yourself in the position of a developer on a devops team, and watch a code change go from code on a laptop to code in version control, through the CI system which builds a container image and pushes it to the registry, after which Flux takes over and, because the service was configured to automatically deploy with `fluxctl automate`, automatically modifies the Kubernetes manifest in version control and then deploys the change to the user's cluster.

 In particular, we'll change the colour of a button on the frontend of the user's app, a socks shop.